Getting your first dog is an exciting time.

 For most owners, this isn’t a huge problem.
 But if you have big competitive agility or hunting goals, you may at a disadvantage with a mixed breed.
 Mixed-breed dogs are a great option if you don’t have strict goals or needs for your dog (and despite that, I know several successful service dogs, agility competitors, and child-friendly mixed breeds).

 Labradoodles, Goldendoodles, Pomskies, and Huskadors are technically mixed breed dogs.
-That means they’re inconsistent from individual to individual on physical and personality traits.
+That means they’re often inconsistent from individual to individual on physical and personality traits.
 Genetics don’t work like a recipe and mixed breeds don’t automatically exhibit the best traits of both their parents.

 Mixed breeds are a mixed bag.
 Especially when parents are unknown, it’s almost impossible to predict what a mixed breed puppy will grow up to be like.
 Luckily, most mixed breed dogs are lovely dogs that hit the middle of the road on most personality traits — perfect for the first time owner!